 Workers Compensation Savings for Restoration Contractors

-As a restoration contractor, it’s important that you find ways to save anywhere that you can.
-This is particularly critical in cases of fixed costs–the things that you simply have to pay in order to keep your business functioning.
-Understanding the costs associated with your workers compensation can go a long way towards saving your business money.
-That’s why we put together the following list for ways to save money on your workers compensation costs:
+As a restoration contractor, you must find ways to save anywhere that you can.
+This is particularly critical in cases of fixed costs–the things you simply have to pay to keep your business functioning.
+Understanding the costs associated with your workers' compensation can go a long way towards saving your business money.
+That’s why we put together the following list of ways to save money on your workers' compensation costs:

 2. Keep your safety rating high.
 Over time, your workers’ comp insurance rates will depend on how many claims you’ve had.
-When you insist on on-the-job safety, going above and beyond to ensure the safety of your workers, your rate of on-the-job injuries and claims will decrease, dropping your insurance rates along with it.
+When you insist on on-the-job safety, going above and beyond to ensure your workers' safety, your rate of on-the-job injuries and claims will decrease, dropping your insurance rates along with it.

 3. Have a plan in place to get your workers back on the job even if they’re injured.
-An employee who is able to work even part-time, even if it’s in a different position from the one they usually hold, is an employee who is able to close their workers’ comp case.
-When you have a plan in place to help expedite this process and share it with your insurance company, your rates will reflect the change.
+An employee who can work even part-time, even if it’s in a different position from the one they usually hold, is an employee who can close their workers’ comp case.
+When you have a plan to help expedite this process and share it with your insurance company, your rates will reflect the change.

 4. Review your payroll calculations regularly.
 The amount that could potentially be paid out in workers’ compensation is directly related to your payroll–and that’s separate from tips and independent contractors’ wages.
-By evaluating your payroll on a regular basis, you ensure that your workers’ comp insurance information remains accurate–and that you aren’t paying more than you have to.
+By evaluating your payroll regularly, you ensure that your workers’ comp insurance information remains accurate–and that you aren’t paying more than you have to.

 6. Stay in touch with workers who are out on workers’ comp claims.
 Let them know that they are valued employees and that you’re looking forward to getting them back in the office.
-Discuss any plans that you’ve made to modify their work day so that they’re able to return to work.
+Please discuss any plans that you’ve made to modify their workday so that they’re able to return to work.
 All of these steps are critical to ensuring that employees are back on the job as soon as possible, thereby keeping your workers’ comp insurance rates as low as possible.